ystskm/node-event-drive/README.md

 # event-drive

-Support for creating event emitter with reactive callback Callback function is not required.
+Support for creating event emitter with reactive callback.
+Callback function is not required.

 ## Install